Creative Coding

 AI visual explainers need respect for the reader

-8 min read
+6 min read

-AI-generated visuals are good enough now that they create a new editorial problem: they can make an article look explained before anything has actually been explained.
+They can make an article look explained before anything has actually been explained.

 If the answer is no, the visual is probably decoration.

 Decoration is not always evil.
 A personal site can have style.
 A post can have mood.
 But an explainer image has a job.
 If it sits inside a technical article, it should carry technical weight.
+For tool calling, that might be a sequence diagram.
+For embeddings, it might be a small scatterplot.
+For backpropagation, it might be a table of intermediate values before it becomes a glowing brain.

 If nothing got harder, the image was borrowing credibility from the article.

-generated images need technical editing
+what generated images need to survive

 AI image generation is seductive because it makes the blank space disappear.
 That is also the trap.